Vultra-Technologies/Devtop/README.md

-# How to access Devtop in Vubuntu
+# How to access Devtop in AgileOS

 First, make sure your user account has a password.
 If not, set one.